BenTailors/2d/README.md

 Just wait a few minutes, and your map will be propagated automatically to the GitHub pages web-server.

 TODO: describe how to push

+### BEN: Adding tilesets to the map and the repo

+When adding tilesets to the map, first add the .PNG file to the local repository.
+Then add this file to tiled as new tileset.
+Make sure to tick the 'embedd to map' box.
+This makes sure the map references the correct relative path before you start using its tiles - not embedded tiles will cause 404 for the entire map.

+Good places to look for tiles: itch.io opengameart.org deviantart.com

+They should be 32 x 32 but always worth to give other sizes a try and look if the tile happens to fit in.
+Making your own tiles is a lot of work but possible.